abschectman/Trip-Helper/README.md

 * Used to make GET requests to the APIs to recieve information
 * Used in styling the visiulazation/ Added and subtracting events and information
 #### D3
-* To incorparate data visualization, and aloow for interaction
+* To incorparate data visualization, and alow for user interaction
 #### GoogleMaps API, Rates API, GoogleTranslate API
 * Used for fetching relevant data upon country selection

+## File Structure
+* map.js
+Is in charge of rendering map, diplaying changes on selction of country
+* forex.js
+Gets and displays forex Information in graph form
+* translate.js
+Allows users to input text and receive translated response

 ## Wireframe
 The visualization consists of a single screen containing a map, a search bar and a section to display information.